bdamon/MuscleDTI_Toolbox/README.md

 The functions have been tested using MATLAB v.
 2019b.
 The toolbox consists primarily of custom-written functions, but also calls functions contained within MATLAB's Image Processing Toolbox.

 ## 4. Data Acquisition Conventions Assumed
+  * The slices were acquired in the axial anatomical plane;
-  * Slices cover the entire muscle of interest and are numbered in ascending order from distal to proximal;
+  * The slices cover the entire muscle of interest ;
+  * The slices are numbered in ascending order from distal to proximal;
   * The in-plane field of view is square; and
   * The in-plane reconstructed matrix is square.